In this article, we are going to see the advantages of the rain gun sprinkler irrigation system.

 - Reduces pest and insect attacks

-- This lessens the irrigation time and save diesel
+- This lessens the irrigation time and saves diesel

 Disadvantages of Rain gun sprinkler irrigation systems